That’s what robots meta tags and the x-robots-tag HTTP header are for.

-If you feel you may have made that mistake in the past, crawl your site with Ahrefs Site Audit.
+If you feel you may have made that mistake in the past, crawl your site with Ahrefs Webmaster Tools for free.
 Look for pages with “Noindex page receives organic traffic” errors.

 Noindexed pages that receive organic traffic are clearly still indexed.
 If you didn’t add the noindex tag recently, chances are this is due to a crawl block in your robots.txt file.
 Check for issues and fix them as appropriate.

 If you’re trying to get content deindexed using a meta robots tag or x-robots-tag, don’t remove it from your sitemap until it’s been successfully deindexed.
 Otherwise, Google may be slower to recrawl the page.